Contrast New Orleans' jazz-infused swagger with the Mississippi's historic plantation houses and delicious soul food

 Depart the UK, land in New Orleans and head into the city for a three-night stay.
 Over three days you'll discover the faded grandeur of the old colonial French Quarter and the legendary jazz clubs of Bourbon Street.
 And, with a dining scene that's one of the most celebrated in the US, there's plenty of opportunity to tuck into authentic jambalaya to shrimps, grits and broiled oysters.

-Stay: Bienville House (Standard)
+Stay: Bienville House (Standard) or Hotel Monteleone (Superior)

 Leaving New Orleans behind, you'll collect your hire car and travel through Louisiana's rural idyll, visiting opulent plantation homes, learning about the changing fortunes of their owners and watching the mighty Mississippi roll by from the banks of the Levee.
 Tonight's accommodation is at the Nottoway Plantation, the largest existing antebellum mansion in the South.
 Here, sprawling oak-framed grounds look out to the river while traditional recipes celebrate the very best in Louisiana cookery showcased in such dishes as Chicken & Andouille Gumbo and Brandon's Sugar Cane Chicken.